Light Dark

 Now that you’re more knowledgeable on the steps to create an Insurtech UI/UX design that stands out, let’s discuss its cost implications.

-These include the complexity of the app, the type of team, and the location of the team.
+These factors include the complexity of the app, the type of team, and the team’s location.
 Let’s discuss each of these points.

 The complexity of the insurance mobile applications refers to the set of functions, entities, and user roles inherent in the app.